mami-project/mplane-protocol/draft-trammell-mplane-protocol.md

 ### Capability and Withdrawal

-A capability is a statement of a component's ability and willingness to perform a specific operation, conveyed from a component to a client.
+A Capability is a statement of a Component's ability and willingness to perform a specific operation, conveyed from a Component to a Client.
 It does not represent a guarantee that the specific operation can or will be performed at a specific point in time.

-A withdrawal is a notification of a component's inability or unwillingness to perform a specific operation.
-It cancels a previously advertised capability.
-A withdrawal can also be sent in reply to a specification which attempts to invoke a capability no longer offered.
+A withdrawal is a notification of a Component's inability or unwillingness to perform a specific operation.
+It cancels a previously advertised Capability.
+A withdrawal can also be sent in reply to a Specification which attempts to invoke a Capability no longer offered.

 ### Specification and Interrupt

-A specification is a statement that a component should perform a specific operation, conveyed from a client to a component.
-It can be conceptually viewed as a capability whose parameters have been filled in with values.
+A Specification is a statement that a Component should perform a specific operation, conveyed from a Client to a Component.
+It can be conceptually viewed as a Capability whose parameters have been filled in with values.

-An interrupt is a notification that a component should stop performing a specific operation, conveyed from client to component.
-It terminates a previously sent specification.
-If the specification uses indirect export, the indirect export will simply stop running.
-If the specification has pending results, those results are returned in response to the interrupt.
+An interrupt is a notification that a Component should stop performing a specific operation, conveyed from Client to Component.
+It terminates a previously sent Specification.
+If the Specification uses indirect export, the indirect export will simply stop running.
+If the Specification has pending Results, those Results are returned in response to the interrupt.

 ### Result

-A result is a statement produced by a component that a particular measurement was taken and the given values were observed, or that a particular operation or analysis was performed and a the given values were produced.
-It can be conceptually viewed as a specification whose result columns have been filled in with values.
-Note that, in keeping with the stateless nature of the mPlane protocol, a result contains the full set of parameters from which it was derived.
+A Result is a statement produced by a Component that a particular measurement was taken and the given values were observed, or that a particular operation or analysis was performed and a the given values were produced.
+It can be conceptually viewed as a Specification whose Result columns have been filled in with values.
+Note that, in keeping with the stateless nature of the mPlane protocol, a Result contains the full set of parameters from which it was derived.

-Note that not every specification will lead to a result being returned; for example, in case of indirect export, only a receipt which can be used for future interruption will be returned, as the results will be conveyed to a third component using an external protocol.
+Note that not every Specification will lead to a Result being returned; for example, in case of indirect export, only a receipt which can be used for future interruption will be returned, as the results will be conveyed to a third Component using an external protocol.

 ### Receipt and Redemption

-A receipt is returned instead of a result by a component in response to a specification which either:
+A receipt is returned instead of a Result by a Component in response to a Specification which either:

 - will never return results, as it initiated an indirect export, or
 - will not return results immediately, as the operation producing the results will have a long run time.

-Receipts have the same content specification they are returned for.
+Receipts have the same content Specification they are returned for.
-A component may optionally add a token section, which can be used in future redemptions or interruptions by the client.
-The content of the token is an opaque string generated by the component.
+A Component may optionally add a token section, which can be used in future redemptions or interruptions by the Client.
+The content of the token is an opaque string generated by the Component.

-A redemption is sent from a client to a component for a previously received receipt to attempt to retrieve delayed results.
+A redemption is sent from a Client to a Component for a previously received receipt to attempt to retrieve delayed results.
 It may contain only the token section, the token and temporal scope, or all sections of the received receipt.

-When the temporal scope of a redemption for a running measurement is different than the temporal scope of the original specification, it is treated by the component as a partial redemption: all rows resulting from the measurement within the specified temporal scope are returned as a result.
-Otherwise, a component responds with a result only when the measurement is complete;
+When the temporal scope of a redemption for a running measurement is different than the temporal scope of the original Specification, it is treated by the Component as a partial redemption: all rows resulting from the measurement within the specified temporal scope are returned as a Result.
+Otherwise, a Component responds with a Result only when the measurement is complete;
 otherwise, another receipt is returned.

-Note that redemptions are optional: when a component has a result available for a client after some period of time, it may send it immediately, without waiting for a redemption to retrieve it.
+Note that redemptions are optional: when a Component has a Result available for a Client after some period of time, it may send it immediately, without waiting for a redemption to retrieve it.

 ### Exception

-An exception is sent from a client to a component or from a component to a client to signal an exceptional condition within the infrastructure itself.
+An exception is sent from a Client to a Component or from a Component to a Client to signal an exceptional condition within the infrastructure itself.
-They are not meant to signal exceptional conditions within a measurement performed by a component; see {{error-handling-in-mplane-workflows}} for more.
+They are not meant to signal exceptional conditions within a measurement performed by a Component; see {{error-handling-in-mplane-workflows}} for more.
 An exception contains only two sections: an optional token referring back to the message to which the exception is related (if any), and a message section containing free-form, preferably human readable information about the